 How to avoid suffering from workaholism

-If you’re already living with constant anxiety, are permanently glued to the phone, and continually thinking about the future problems that’ll occur if you don’t talk to your boss, you may need to see a psychologist.
+If you’re already living with constant anxiety, are permanently glued to your phone, and continually thinking about the potential problems that’ll occur if you don’t talk to your boss, you may need to see a psychologist.
 Like other conditions, there are degrees of workaholism, but managing to escape a situation like this on your own and coming out on top might be so difficult that you end up not doing it at all.

 If taking care of your sleep patterns, eating better, meditating, and exercising aren’t working, see a psychologist.
 That’s because it isn’t easy to reorient your work-life balance.
 Moreover, trying to change this pattern isn’t something you should try to do alone.It might interest you...